Why it Works

 Students may employ coping skills in order to decrease stress or learn to tolerate it.
 These skills play an important role in preventing and reducing burnout in medical students.
 Coping mechanisms may be beneficial, harmful, or some combination of the two.
 Some less healthy coping mechanisms may offer short-term gains, but later become harmful.
 Sometimes associated harms may not be recognized.

 Medical students’ most common positive (effective) coping strategies include better time management, respecting their limits, setting priorities, gaining emotional support, talking to family members or friends, seeking advice and help from others, getting a good night’s rest, and participating in leisure activities20,21,23.
 However, medical students also may employ negative (less effective) coping strategies.
 The most common of this type include blaming themselves, being self-critical, and using escape/avoidance to deal with problems20,24.

 In order to focus on healthy coping strategies instead of less-effective ones, students may benefit from being reminded to call on or develop personal strengths that may help them endure the more difficult challenges in medical school.
-Examples of strengths that are useful for medical students include the ability to delay gratification or to see the big picture.
+Examples of strengths that are useful for medical students include supporting each other and the ability to delay gratification or to see the big picture.
 In addition, some students may reduce their stress loads by learning to be more assertive, improve communication skills, or use better anger management skills.
 Learning to recognize and correct cognitive errors25, such as over-generalization or black-or-white thinking, may also reduce stress levels for students who tend to make them.
 Similarly, students may benefit from recognizing common defense mechanisms they may use, such as denial or procrastination, which tend to relieve stress at the moment but not in the long run.
 The healthy alternative is intentionally selecting healthier coping strategies.

 Using Simulation Technology To Effect Change